 Manual planning is a time-consuming and tedious job.
 Driver schedule, vehicle load capacity, traffic congestion, driver proximity, road conditions, and parking availability are just some of the many elements that have to be considered in finding the most optimal routes.
 Human planners simply can’t sift through all of the possible permutations quickly enough to find the shortest path that meets requirements—and assign accurate ETAs to all those stops.

-Luckily, the right route planning solution can help fleets plan their logistics more efficiently and ensure that packages can be delivered on time.
+Luckily, the right route planning system can help fleets plan their logistics more efficiently and ensure that packages can be delivered on time.
 Make sure you seek out software that accounts for the unique factors impacting truck drive time—otherwise you’ll be stuck with efficient routes with inaccurate ETAs.

 Improved Order Timeliness and Accuracy